digitalepidemiologylab/crowdbreaks-streamer-v1/README.md

 # Crowdbreaks Streamer

-Intended to be used for stream processing, interaction with ElasticSearch, and endpoints for running ML tasks (such as vaccine sentiments) and exposes Flask API endpoints (api.crowdbreaks.org).
+Intended to be used for stream processing, interaction with ElasticSearch, and endpoints for running ML tasks (such as vaccine sentiments) and exposes Flask API endpoints (on `api.crowdbreaks.org`).

 # Installation
 ## Development